Cost of Owning a Japanese Bobtail Cat

 Owning a Japanese Bobtail is a significant financial commitment over their 9-15 yrs lifespan.
 Medium-sized breeds fall in the moderate range for ownership costs.

-With a typical weight of 5-10 lbs and lifespan of 9-15 yrs, the Japanese Bobtail requires thoughtful care tailored to their specific breed characteristics.
-The Japanese Bobtail occupies a specific niche in the feline world: a medium cat with short fur, high energy demands, and predispositions that informed owners should understand.
+Weighing around 5-10 lbs and lifespan of 9-15 yrs, the Japanese Bobtail has specific care needs shaped by its genetics and build.
+The Japanese Bobtail is distinct among cat breeds: a medium cat with short fur, high energy demands, and predispositions that informed owners should understand.

 First-Year Expenses